Study Hall Educational Foundation, India

 India’s Daughters Campaign

 This community-based campaign raises awareness of gender violence and child marriage and promotes girl’s education and equality.
-The campaign included drama competitions, film making, poster making, essay writing, and poem writing competitions, and awarded scholarships of INR 1,54,000 (~$1,870USD) to the winners.
+The campaign includes drama competitions, film making, poster making, essay writing, and poem writing competitions, and awarded scholarships of INR 1,54,000 (~$1,870USD) to the winners.

 Study Hall College